 Association of Arid Lands Studies

-The 2015 meeting of the Association of Arid Lands Studies will be held in conjunction with the WSSA meetings on April 8-11 in Portland Oregon at the Marriott.
-The best student paper presented at the 2015 AALS meetings will be awarded a $250 prize.
+The 2018 meeting of the Association of Arid Lands Studies (AALS) will be held in conjunction with the Western Social Science Association (WSSA) meetings on April 4-7, 2018 in San Antonio, Texas at the Hyatt Regency San Antonio Riverwalk.
+The best graduate student paper submission at the 2018 AALS meetings will be awarded a $500 prize.

 Human occupation of arid and semi arid regions is perhaps as old as humankind itself.
 Today 14 percent of the world's population occupies these ecologically sensitive water-short areas, comprising approximately one-third of the earth's land surface.